 Life altering transformation can only be driven by sudden change.
 If the process is gradual, the same impact can never be achieved.
 This is why getting into the habit of asking yourself the spark joy question every time you are about to add another gimmick to your blog will keep the design looking minimalistic and professional.

-Successful blogging truly begins after you have put your blog in order.
+Successful blogging truly begins after you’ve put your blog in order.

 Pin it for later: